ABOUT ST DOMINIC’S

 From being a Boarding School staffed mainly by Dominican Sisters, St Dominic’s changed to a Day School in the early 1980s, with mainly lay teachers on the staff.
 The name was changed from St Dominic’s Convent to St Dominic’s Catholic School for Girls to reflect these changes.
 Currently the school accommodates over 1 000 learners from Pre-Grade (Grade 000) to Grade 12.

-In its 87 years of existence St Dominic’s has always held its own, adapting to the challenges of an ever-changing educational, political, technological and social environment.
+In all its years of existence St Dominic’s has always held its own, adapting to the challenges of an ever-changing educational, political, technological and social environment.
 Yet, the School has never compromised its Catholic ethos and core values.
 Religious and moral values are given special emphasis in the curriculum, and Christian Catholic values pervade the atmosphere and ethos of the school.
 The non-racial, multi-cultural education offered enables pupils to enrich, refine and broaden their education without losing their own roots.

 LEGENDS BEHIND THE SCHOOL BADGE